 Part puzzler, part platformer, Captain Toad: Treasure Tracker was born from brief mini-games in Super Mario 3D World.
 The adorably dressed Toad and Toadette set off on an adventure.
 This isn’t a typical Mario platformer, though.

 Captain Toad: Treasure Tracker is great for fans of Mario games and puzzlers.
-Treasure Tracker is available on Switch, Nintendo 3DS, and Wii U. A recent update for the Switch version added full couch co-op play for two people, and paid DLC is on the horizon.
+Treasure Tracker is available on Switch, Nintendo 3DS, and Wii U. A recent update for the Switch version added full couch co-op play for two people and paid DLC was released in early 2019.

 Read our full Captain Toad: Treasure Tracker review